 Here are some questions Namogoo asks when we’re trying to clear the bot noise out of an A/B test:

 Unfortunately, there’s no one-size-fits-all bot detection framework you can run all your traffic through for analysis.
 Every website is different, and therefore every bot that targets that site will look and behave differently.
 There simply isn’t a method of defense that works better than really knowing your website, your customers, and your products on a deep level.
 This lets you see when visitors are interacting with your site in a way that just doesn’t feel normal based on your average customer interaction.

 Bots are crafty, and every day their programmers find new ways to hide and disguise them.
 However, a keen analytical eye and deep customer knowledge can identify bots posing as humans.

 A/B testing is only as good as the groups you’re testing.
 It’s of vital importance for anyone running an A/B test to make sure that both their control group and the visitors being diverted to their test treatment are composed of representative populations of real, live, human customers.

-Maybe someday the bots will evolve to a level of complexity where they’re spending their own money on ecommerce products and services, but until that day comes, you’ll want to make a serious effort to keep them out of your tests and analytics.
+Maybe someday the bots will evolve to a level of complexity at which they’ll spend their own money on eCommerce products and services, but until that day comes, you’ll want to make a serious effort to keep them out of your tests and analytics.

-In fact, A/B tests are such an integral part of digital commerce that 71% of companies are running at least 2 A/B tests a month.
+In fact, A/B tests are such an integral part of digital commerce that 71% of companies are running at least two A/B tests a month.
 When implemented correctly, A/B tests can be an extremely powerful weapon in your arsenal.
-However, like any powerful weapon it needs to be used wisely or it could end up generating more hard than good.
+However, like any powerful weapon, it needs to be used wisely or it could end up generating more harm than good.
 I hope you use these best practices of A/B testing to lay a foundation for skyrocketing your KPIs.
 Happy testing!